A Semi-Analytic Algorithm for Constructing Lower Dimensional Elliptic Tori in Planetary Systems: Elliptic Tori for the SJSU System

 where $\Phi_{\vet{\omega}^{(\infty)}\cdot\vet{P}}^{t}$ induces the quasi-periodic flow related to the frequencies vector $\vet{\omega}^{(\infty)}$.
-Of course, the previous scheme requires an unlimited computing power; from a practical point of view, we can just approximate it, by replacing $\Cscr^{(\infty)}$ with $\Cscr^{(R)}$, where $R$ is as large as possible.
+Of course, the previous scheme requires an unlimited computing power; from a practical point of view, we can just approximate it by replacing $\Cscr^{(\infty)}$ with $\Cscr^{(R)}$, being $R$ as large as possible.
 Thus, the integration via normal form actually reduces to a transformation of the coordinates of the initial point to the coordinates of the normal form, the calculation of the flow at time $t$ in the latter coordinates, which is a trivial matter since the flow is exactly quasi-periodic with known frequencies, followed by a transformation back to the original coordinates.

-Such an approximated semi-analytic calculation scheme can be directly compared with the results provided by a numerical integrator.
+The rough but natural check that one can perform consists precisely in comparing the orbit calculated via the semi-analytic scheme just described with the result of a direct numerical integration.
 As it has been shown in~\cite{Loc-Gio-2000}, \cite{Loc-Gio-2005}, \cite{Loc-Gio-2007} and~\cite{Gab-Jor-Loc-2005}, this kind of comparisons provide a very stressing test for the accuracy of the whole algorithm constructing the normal form.

+The initial condition $\big(\tilde{\vet{r}}(0),\vet{r}(0)\big)$ of the orbit that we want to study is not directly provided by the observations.
+Thus, here we perform a test in a slightly different way with respect to previous papers.
+Precisely, we check that the normalized variables $\vet{P}\,$, $\vet{X}$ and $\vet{Y}$ remain constantly equal to zero along the motion on an elliptic torus.
+Let $p_1,\, p_2,\, p_3$ and $J_1,\,J_1,\, J_3$ denote the fast actions and the secular actions of the Hamiltonian normalized up to order $R$ (we omit the upper index $R$ for simplicity).
+Setting $p_1(0) = p_2(0) = p_3(0) = 0$ and $J_1(0) = J_2(0) = J_3(0) = 0$ we have a point on the elliptic torus, and by applying the transformations we get the initial condition $\big(\tilde{\vet{r}}(0),\vet{r}(0)\big)\,$.
+More precisely, we focus on the case $R=9$ and we consider the initial conditions

+according to the calculation method described in this section.
+This should be an accurate approximation of a point on an elliptic torus.
+Therefore, we preliminarily integrated the motion of the planar SJSU system over a time interval of $2^{24}$ years, by using the symplectic method $\Sscr\Bscr\Ascr\Bscr_{3}$ (see~\cite{Las-Rob-2001}) with a time-step of~$0.04$ years.
+For a set of points on the orbit we apply the canonical transformation $\big(\Cscr^{(9)}\big)^{-1}$, and so we calculate the evolved actions $p_1(t)\,$, $p_2(t)\,$, $p_3(t)$ and $J_1(t)\,$, $J_2(t)\,$, $J_3(t)\,$, which should be zero for all $t$ apart from a small oscillation due to the approximation of the invariant torus.
+The results are illustrated in fig.~\ref{fig:errors}, where it is seen that the value of the actions remains very small, reaching about $10^{-6}$ in the worst cases.

-\subsection{Validation of the results by using frequency analysis}
+\subsection{Validation of the Results by Using Frequency Analysis}